-The University of Washington ranks first among public medical schools and second among all medical schools in federal funding, with a total of more than $1 billion, and the university counts among its ranks five Nobel Prize winners.
-UW ranks in the top 10 in NIH funding for radiology.
+Research is prominent at The University of Washington.
+Our institution ranks first among public medical schools and second among all medical schools in federal research funding with a total of more than $1 billion.
+The University of Washington attracts and supports prominent research projects and researchers as evidenced by the five Nobel Prize winners in its ranks.
+In addition, the University of Washington is in the top 10 in NIH funding for radiology.

-Residents present their work at the University of Washington Radiology Resident Research Day.
-Residents are encouraged to submit papers and exhibits to national meetings, and are funded by the department.
+Institutionally, residents present their work at the University of Washington Radiology Resident Research Day.
+On a broader scale residents are encouraged and funded by the department to submit papers and exhibits to national meetings and publications.

 Resident Scholarly Activity